pactus-project/pactus.org/docs/guide/learn-account.md

 ## What is Account?

-Account structure is used to hold the balance and sequence number of an account.
+Account structure is 37 bytes and it is used to hold the account information like address, balance and sequence number.

 ## Account Structure